 Hardwood floors can be a source of timeless beauty in homes.
 They aren’t just beautiful, either.
 Hardwood floors have some serious practical benefits, such as their durability and resistance to allergens.
 It’s no wonder, then, that hardwoods have become especially popular for modern homeowners, which has motivated some to pull up that old carpet to see what’s underneath.
 Finding old hardwoods can feel like you’ve discovered a goldmine, but typically the floors will need to be refinished.

 It isn’t just hardwood floors that have been hidden away for decades that need to be refinished.
-As we’ll see, there are many occasions, including normal wear and tear, that call for refinishing your wood floors.
-When it comes time to breathe new life into your floors, you may have many questions related to the best way to refinish hardwood floors.
-We’re going to answer some of those common questions in this article.
-We’ll also talk about when refinishing your floors isn’t the best course of action and you should, instead, replace them with new floors you love.
+There are many occasions, including normal wear and tear, that call for refinishing your wood floors.
+When it comes time to breathe new life into your floors, you may wonder about the best way to refinish hardwood floors.
+Discover the answers below and learn when refinishing your floors isn’t the best course of action and when you should, instead, replace them with new floors you love.

 When Should You Refinish Hardwood Floors?

-First, let’s talk about when you should refinish your hardwood floors.
+With those benefits in mind, let’s talk about when you should refinish your hardwood floors.
 In some cases, it may be obvious.
-For example, if you live in an older home and decided to take up old carpet only to discover real hardwood floors underneath, it’s likely that these old hardwoods will need to be refinished.
+If you live in an older home and decided to take up old carpet only to discover real hardwood floors underneath, it’s likely that these old hardwoods will need to be refinished.
 If you currently have exposed hardwoods in your home, then the answer may be less apparent.
 Here are a few indicators that it’s time to refinish those hardwoods:

 - The floor is scratched or dented: Normal foot traffic, kids playing with toys and pets can all lead to wear and tear that will eventually merit refinishing your hardwood floors.
 If you see scratches or even small dents, this is a good sign that your floors should be sanded down and refinished.
 You’ll see those scratches and dents disappear in no time.